top of page

 • Culture as the foundation of learning.

-For me, experiencing the real Reggio Emilia institutions in Italy was extraordinary, and it left a deep mark on my way forward.
-It revealed that education is not only about transferring knowledge, it is about shaping belonging, identity, and connection.
-These schools embodied the idea that creativity is not a luxury.
-It is how communities rebuild, how children find voice, and how societies imagine (and build) their future.
+For me, experiencing the Reggio Emilia institutions in Italy was extraordinary, and it left a deep mark on my educational philosophy moving forward.
+It revealed that education is not only about transferring knowledge; it is about shaping belonging, identity, and connection.

-What struck me most was how Reggio Emilia connected all areas of life and learning.
-I saw a costume specialist from the Uffizi come to teach children about garments from history.
-How they were made, their stories, and what it meant to wear them.
-The children were encouraged to try the costumes, to walk in them, play out scenes in their theaters and to imagine what it was like to live back then.
+I saw a costume specialist from the Uffizi come to teach children about historical garments—how they were made, the stories behind them, and what it meant to wear them.
+The children were encouraged to try on the costumes, walk in them, perform scenes in their theatres, and imagine what it was like to live in another era.

 I would love to hear your reflections on this topic.
-Join the conversation on LinkedIn, where I share more insights and invite dialogue with educators, creatives, and leaders worldwide.
-Connect to LinkedIn here.
+Join the conversation on LinkedIn.

 Was this article inspiring and helpful?